yohasebe/monadic-chat/docs/recipe-examples.md

 - Add a `tools` key to the `@settings` hash and specify the definitions of the functions to be used in a list.
 The method of defining functions varies by language model vendor.
 For apps including the OpenAIHelper module, refer to [OpenAI: Function calling](https://platform.openai.com/docs/guides/function-calling).
 - Define the functions specified in the `tools` key in Ruby.
 Functions can be written within the class in the recipe file or in another file as instance methods of the `MonadicAgent` module.

-## App with Output Format Specification
+## Apps with Output Format Specification

 Monadic Chat has a special mode (called `monadic` mode) for outputting in JSON format.
 For details, refer to [Monadic Mode](/ja/monadic-mode).